TrannMinhHieu/space_shooting/README.md

 ![](/img/Asteroid_state_machine.png)
 *Figure 4: Asteroid state machine*

 Upon enter the initialization state, the Asteroid state machine transit to `FLIGHT` state.
-Its transit to itself with each `TIME_TICK`.
+Its transit to itself and update the position of it with each `TIME_TICK`.
 The Asteroid transit to `HIT HANDLER` state when a hit occurred.
 If it is a ship hit, transit to `EXPLODE` and then to end state, else the state machine repositions an asteroid and transit back to `FLIGHT` state.
 If the Asteroid count traverse a threshold, it transits to `FIELD CONTROL` and reset the asteroid object.<br>
 **Asteroid task handler** to handle all event sent to asteroid active object.

 ```